akhilathuluri/Ai_Web_Scraper/README.md

 1. **Ollama Connection Error**
    - Ensure Ollama is installed and running
-   - Verify the LLaMA model is downloaded
+   - Verify the gemma2 model is downloaded

 2. **Scraping Browser Connection Failed**
    - Check your API endpoint in the `.env` file